electron/electron/docs/development/atom-shell-vs-node-webkit.md

 __1. Entry of Application__

-In NW.js the main entry point of an application is a web page.
-You specify a main page URL in the `package.json` and it is opened in a browser window as the application's main window.
+In NW.js the main entry point of an application is a web page or a JS script.
+You specify a html or js file in the `package.json` and it is opened in a browser window as the application's main window (in case of an html entrypoint) or the script is executed.

 In Electron, the entry point is a JavaScript script.
 Instead of providing a URL directly, you manually create a browser window and load